-Problem Statement 1: A significant number of students are failing core classes and that number continues to rise.
+Problem Statement 1: Students in intervention classes aren't seeing significant improvement in their grades or assessment scores.
 Root Cause: Although an advisory class is provided to all students, the class is not being effectively utilized, along with RTI classes.
 Additionally, a system is not in place to monitor and intervene for students who are unsuccessful in each grading period.

-Performance Objective 2: Throughout 2020-2021, all students will have an equitable opportunity to receive high quality instruction in every classroom as stated in the school mission.
+Performance Objective 2: Throughout 2021-2022, all students will have an equitable opportunity to receive high quality instruction in every classroom as stated in the school mission.
 Performance variance among teachers of same content and grade level will be reduced from +/- 15% to +/-5% in all classrooms.

-Evaluation Data Sources: Lists of Professional Developments Walkthroughs documented
+Evaluation Data Sources: Lists of Professional Developments

+Walkthroughs documented

-Strategy 1: Staff will attend weekly PLC meetings to address data, student work and interventions.
-Reviews Strategy's Expected Result/Impact: PLC is focused.
-Instructional will monitor effectiveness of instructional Formative S Summative planning in collaboration with administrative team.
-Nov Jan Mar June Staff Responsible for Monitoring: Administrative Team Title I Schoolwide Elements: 2.4, 2.6 - TEA Priorities: Recruit, support, retain teachers and principals - Comprehensive Support Strategy 50% 70% Strategy 2: Team will collaborate for students with special needs to be promptly identified and utilize data effectively to Reviews share with appropriate staff members.
+Strategy 1 Details Reviews Strategy 1: Staff will attend weekly PLC meetings to address data, student work and interventions.
+Formative Summative Strategy's Expected Result/Impact: PLC is focused.
+Instructional will monitor effectiveness of instructional planning in collaboration with administrative team.
+Staff Responsible for Monitoring: Administrative Team Nov 60% Jan 80% Mar June Title I Schoolwide Elements: 2.4, 2.6 - TEA Priorities: Recruit, support, retain teachers and principals - Comprehensive Support Strategy Strategy 2 Details Rev iews Strategy 2: Team will collaborate for students with special needs to be promptly identified and utilize data effectively to Formative Summativ share with appropriate staff members.
 The data collected will be passed on from year to year.
-Formative Sum Summative Strategy's Expected Result/Impact: Increase student performance through effective processes and procedures.
-Nov Jan Mar June Staff Responsible for Monitoring: Principal, SPED department chair, Diagnostician, SPED staff Title I Schoolwide Elements: 2.4, 2.5 - TEA Priorities: Build a foundation of reading and math - Comprehensive 50% 70% Support Strategy Image: No Progress Image: Accomplished Image: Continue/Modify X Disconti nue
+Nov Jan Mar June Strategy's Expected Result/Impact: Increase student performance through effective processes and procedures.
+Staff Responsible for Monitoring: Principal, SPED department chair, Diagnostician, SPED staff Title I Schoolwide Elements: 2.4, 2.5 - TEA Priorities: Build a foundation of reading and math - Comprehensive Support Strategy 60% 90% No Progress Accomplished Continue/Modify X Discon tinue •

-Performance Objective 3: All eligible AMS students will be prepared for high school transition by offering up to 5 high school credits and be advised of the different graduation and financial aid plans available for graduation throughout the 2020-2021 school year.
+Performance Objective 3: All eligible AMS students will be prepared for high school transition by offering up to 5 high school credits and be advised of the different graduation and financial aid plans available for graduation throughout the 2021-2022 school year.